Sarwari Rahman

-Sarwari Rahman is a Bangladesh Nationalist Party politician and the former Member of Bangladesh Parliament from a reserved seat.
+Sarwari Rahman is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.

 Career

-Rahman was the State Minister of Social Welfare and Women Affairs.
+Rahman was the state minister of social welfare and women affairs.
 She was elected to parliament from reserved seat as a Bangladesh Nationalist Party candidate in 2005.

+Rahman is a member of the advisory council of the chairperson of the Bangladesh Nationalist Party.